Employee Discount Programs:

 Question #4: “How DEEP are the discounts?”

-- What’s the average percentage discount across all offers?
+- What is the average percentage discount across all offers?

-- What percentage of your merchants offer at least one BOGO (buy one, get one) deal?
+- What percentage of merchants offer BOGO (buy one, get one) deals?

 - How many merchants offer discounts of less than 10%?